32 Responses to “Tomorrow Night Is Brohm\’s Career”

 I did not insinuate that developing Flynn would be a waste.
 Obviously they are “developing” him, it’s not like the coaches will just ignore Flynn and not try to help him improve.
 I am just being realistic given Flynn’s skillset and imo he is probably not going to get much better.
 Could he develop into a serviceable starter?
 Sure.
 It is likely?
 Probably not.
 It has nothing to do with draft slot.
 My statement is based on skillset and what each player did in college.
 Brohm would have been a first rounder had he come out a year earlier and if you listen/read stories about Brohm, the implication is that his struggles are mostly in his head.
 I’m not going to just forget what Brohm did in college and all of his skills because he struggled in his first year in the NFL in a complex offense.

-Keith said in September 2nd, 2009 at 7:53 pm
+September 02, 2009 at 07:41 pm

 Keith,